kingparra/aws-for-jobs/09_-_database_services/vocabulary.rst

 Schema

   A description of a particular collection of data, using a given data model.
+A design for how the data is organized or laid-out.

 Data Model